 - Use a rooted Android device as your VPN tethered hotspot

-- Install a VPN app on it – I recommend an OpenVPN app; ensure you can create a VPN connection.
+- Install a VPN app on it – I recommend Wireguard or an OpenVPN app; ensure you can create a VPN connection.

 - Save the above commands in a script; I recommend using the “FX” app, which also has the possibility to save the script as a named shortcut on your device.
 Make sure to check the “root” option.